novak-99/ex/docs/source/numericalAnalysis/derivative.rst

         A complex number.

-This function simply returns the derivative of a function :math:`f` evaluated at a point :math:`z`:, that is:
+This function simply returns the derivative of a function :math:`f` evaluated at a point :math:`z`, that is:

 .. math::
    \left. \frac{df(x)}{dx} \right|_{x = z} = \lim_{h\to 0} \frac{f(z + h) - f(z - h)}{2h}